codr7/forthy2/README.md

 ```

 ### pairs
-Pairs may be created at read time by prefixing with `,`,
+Pairs may be created at read time using `:`,

 ```
-  ,1 3
+  1:3

-,1 3
+1:3
 ```

 or at run time using `pair`;